Get in touch

 When parents share Kina points with their teachers, is it taxable?

 No. When a parent shares Kina points with a teacher, those points are treated as a non-cash gift or future discount, not as income.
-Under IRS rules non-cash promotional points that can only be redeemed within a closed-loop system are not taxable.
+Under IRS rules non-cash promotional points are not taxable.

 FAQ